Becky Edwards (Utah politician): Sponsored legislation

 (Per the original source, this list may not be comprehensive.)

 2022 Senate race

-Edwards was mentioned as a possible candidate for the 2022 United States Senate election in Utah.
-She would challenge Mike Lee in the Republican primary.
-On May 27, 2021, Edwards announced her candidacy for the US Senate.
+On May 27, 2021, Edwards announced her candidacy for the 2022 United States Senate election in Utah, challenging incumbent Mike Lee.
 In her announcement she positioned herself as more of a centrist option than Lee, who is known for being one of the most conservative lawmakers in the Senate, saying: "Utah is tired of the division and political bickering that have become a constant in Washington, D.C.
 It's time for action."
 On July 15, 2021, she announced she had raised $466,000 in her first quarter of fundraising, including a maximum allowable contribution from the head coach of the Kansas City Chiefs, Andy Reid.

-She came in second place in the Republican Primary on June 28, 2022.
+She came in second place in the Republican primary on June 28, 2022.

+2023 Special House race

+On May 31, 2023, Edwards announced her candidacy in the 2023 Utah 2nd congressional district special election to replace U.S. representative Chris Stewart.
+She received 33% of the vote, losing to Celeste Maloy (39%), then Stewart’s chief legal counsel.

+Utah Debate Commission

+Edwards is a co-chair of the Utah Debate Commission along with former Utah State Senator Edgar Allen.

+Governing Group

+In December 2023, Edwards announced the launch of Governing Group, a Utah-based Political Action Committee created to provide support to Republican and nonpartisan candidates with a proven record of nonpartisan advocacy and policymaking.
+Governing Group's board and senior leadership includes former Utah Governor Gary Herbert, former US Congresswoman Mia Love, and other representatives from Utah's business, education, and legal communities.
+In their first cycle, Governing Group-endorsed candidates won 25 out of 28 possible General Election races.